cc-archive/cc-cert-core/core/commons/index.md

 *[The Commons Nature Reserve W.G.C](http://www.geograph.org.uk/photo/1257161) Geograph photo by [Paul Shreeve](http://www.geograph.org.uk/profile/20403) licensed under [CC-BY-SA](http://creativecommons.org/licenses/by-sa/2.0/) / cropped from original*

-The Commons module includes the following units of learning.
-Learning units have been sequenced to have a logical flow but you can take them in any order.
-Start with the one that interests you the most.
+The Commons module has four units of learning that provide a grounding in the commons and Creative Commons role in stewarding and supporting it.

 * [Unit #1: Significance of the Commons](significance.md) - What is the history of the idea of a Commons and how is it manifested in the world today?
-* [Unit #2: Compare / Contrast Physical vs Digital Commons](physical-digital.md) - Explore the issues of sharing physical vs digital content
+* [Unit #2: Compare / Contrast Physical vs Digital Commons](physical-digital.md) - Explore the similarities and differences between physical and digital commons.
 * [Unit #3: Understand Commons Opportunity](opportunity.md) - How can society benefit from a thriving commons?
-* [Unit #4: Creative Commons](creative-commons.md) - How does the Creative Commons organization exemplify the concept of a digital commons?
+* [Unit #4: Creative Commons](creative-commons.md) - Understand Creative Commons role in supporting and stewarding the digital commons.

-By the time you complete this module, you will ....
+On completion of these four units there is a mastery learning activity that combines learning across all four units into one final assignment for the whole module.